Mount Makiling

 Mount Makiling (also spelled Maquiling) is an inactive stratovolcano located in the provinces of Laguna and Batangas on the island of Luzon in the Philippines.
 The mountain rises to an elevation of 1090 m above mean sea level and is the highest feature of the Laguna Volcanic Field.
+It is listed as a Stratovolcano of both the Laguna Volcanic Field and the separate Taal caldera by the Global Volcanism Program.
 The volcano has no recorded historic eruption but volcanism is still evident through geothermal features like mud spring and hot springs.
 South of the mountain is the Makiling–Banahaw Geothermal Plant.
 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) classifies the volcano as "Inactive".